Robert W. Copeland: Early life and military career

+Battle off Samar

+During the Battle off Samar, October 25, 1944, while commanding Samuel B. Roberts, a destroyer escort armed with two five-inch guns and weighing only 1,350 t, Lieutenant Commander Copeland led his ship and crew in an attack on a superior Japanese battleship and cruiser force, together with three US destroyers (USS Johnston, USS Hoel, USS Heermann) and three other destroyer escorts (USS Dennis, USS John C. Butler, USS Raymond).

+The Japanese force consisted of four battleships, six heavy cruisers, two light cruisers and eleven destroyers, commanded by Vice Admiral Takeo Kurita.
+One of the four Japanese battleships was the Japanese battleship Yamato, the heaviest and most powerfully armed battleship ever constructed, displacing nearly 72,000 t at full load and armed with nine 46 cm Type 94 main guns, the largest guns ever mounted on a warship.
+The other three Japanese battleships consisted of the Nagato and the two fast battleships Kongo and Haruna.
+Due to the small size of the Samuel B. Roberts it was difficult for the Japanese battleships to target her, but despite evasive maneuvers and expending all of her torpedoes, the Samuel B. Roberts was eventually hit and sunk.

-During the Battle off Samar, October 25, 1944, while commanding Samuel B. Roberts, Lieutenant Commander Copeland led his ship and crew in an attack on a superior Japanese battleship and cruiser force.
-Though his ship was lost, this action helped defeat the Japanese counter-offensive against the Leyte invasion.
-For this, he was awarded the Navy Cross, and shared the Presidential Unit Citation with the rest of Task Unit 77.4.3.
+Though his ship was lost in the battle, the action helped defeat the Japanese counter-offensive against the Leyte invasion.
+For this, Copeland was awarded the Navy Cross, and shared the Presidential Unit Citation with the rest of Task Unit 77.4.3.
+After his ship was crippled by 14-inch shells from a Japanese battleship and ordered abandoned, Copeland managed to survive for two days on a life raft before being rescued.
+Of the 224-man crew aboard the USS Samuel B. Roberts, 120 sailors survived.
+Those who survived spent over fifty hours in the water.

-According to the action report of the USS Samuel B. Roberts, "The crew were informed over the loud speaker system at the beginning of the action, of the Commanding Officer's estimate of the situation, that is, a fight against overwhelming odds from which survival could not be expected, during which time we would do what damage we could.
+According to the action report of the USS Samuel B. Roberts; "The crew were informed over the loud speaker system at the beginning of the action, of the Commanding Officer's estimate of the situation, that is, a fight against overwhelming odds from which survival could not be expected, during which time we would do what damage we could.
 In the face of this knowledge the men zealously manned their stations wherever they might be, and fought and worked with such calmness, courage and efficiency that no higher honor could be conceived than to command such a group of men."

+Post-World War II

 Following World War II, Copeland resumed his law career while remaining a member of the Naval Reserve, in which he rose to the rank of Rear Admiral.
 Robert W. Copeland died at Tacoma, Washington, on August 25, 1973.

 In 1980, the frigate was named for him.